nhsengland/sharing-platform-docs/research/other/permissions.md

 Similar levels of access are applied to content and discussions within forums, sometimes independently of the workspace, meaning that managers can control access at different levels and maintain control of their content.
 For example 'restricted' content can be put into an 'open' workspace.

-There are multiple user journeys that require the set up and management of permissions in order to complete tasks in an appropriate and secure manner.
+There are multiple core user journeys that require the set up and management of permissions in order to complete tasks in an appropriate and secure manner.
 These include:

 - the set up of permissions when creating a workspace
 - the sharing of content within workspaces